AckeeCZ/styleguide/backend/guides/code.md

 ## Prefer libraries

-Always prefer libraries above your code - you transfer the responsibility to the libraries, that usually are well tested
+Prefer libraries above your code - you transfer the responsibility to the libraries, that usually are well tested

 Get to know our libs!